 Ideally, you should have a vulnerability solution in place internally and use the services of a third party to validate your testing.
 If you don't have the ability, staff, or budget to implement the test internally, you should consider hiring a security consulting company.
 A vulnerability assessment identifies your weaknesses and helps you determine how to fix the problems, as opposed to a penetration test which shows you whether someone can break into your system and what information could potentially be stolen or corrupted.

 A penetration test is a virtual snapshot of your current security structure, so most organizations should start with a vulnerability assessment then go forward with penetration testing.In conclusion, the best way to keep your system safe is with constant assessment.
-Contact us for more information about cybersecurity and safeguarding your company, and check out our free webinar on reducing potential impact of risk on your company.
+Contact us for more information about cybersecurity and safeguarding your company.